sktbrdr87/MotionModifiers/README.md

 MotionModifiers
 ===============

-An open source Minecraft mod by somebody who has no idea how java works.
+An open source Minecraft mod by somebody who has very little java experiance.
 It adds speed blocks, jump pads, force fields, explosives, and other such things.

 *Planned features*